CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

 # Clever Cloud CLI overview

-In addition to the Clever Cloud console, you can manage your addons and applications from the command line with `clever-tools`.
+In addition to the Clever Cloud console, you can manage your addons and applications from the command line with Clever Tools.

-## Installing `clever-tools`
+## Installing Clever Tools

-`clever-tools` is packaged and distributed through [npm](https://npmjs.com).
+Clever Tools is packaged and distributed through [npm](https://npmjs.com).
 To use it, you need to have nodeJS and npm running on your system, then

     npm install -g clever-tools

 ### Installing auto-completion

-`clever-tools` comes with a powerful auto-completion support.
+Clever Tools comes with a powerful auto-completion support.
 Make sure to enable it for a better experience.

     install-clever-completion

 ## Linking your account

-Once you have installed `clever-tools`, the next step is to link your account:
+Once you have installed Clever Tools, the next step is to link your account:

     clever login